surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 ## Local Function

-C
-ustom function is a block of code (Series of statements which intended to a particular task) with submitted inputs and derivable output.
+Custom function is a block of code (Series of statements which intended to a particular task) with submitted inputs and derivable output.
 It will ease-up the process of calculations when a series of statements or actions to be repeated on a set of values and output to be derived.
 AcuBi supports local function which can be written inside the function body:
 ```
 /*START*/
 function fname(param1, param2, param3 ..ParamN)